Lukeforty/FortyView_heat-analysis/README.md

 ## Notice

--t: Temperature (in Fahrenheit)
+t: Temperature (in Fahrenheit)

--x_coords: Longitude
+x_coords: Longitude

 y_coords: Latitude

 h: Relative Humidity

 gi: Greenery Index

 UI: Urbanization Index

-mi: Moisture Index
+mi: Moisture Index (This variable is not useful for the analysis and can be discarded.)

 svf: Sky View Factor
-And you've indicated that the mi variable is not useful for your analysis and can be discarded.